Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 These tips come from my personal experience, and I can tell you they sound like simple things to do, but I get caught in the trap of disregarding them time and time again, and my creativity drops.
 I have to be constantly checking if the bad habits are sneaking in.

-Of course, the schedule needs to be flexible, and adapt to your changing needs or special events in your agenda.
+Of course, the schedule needs to be flexible, and adapt to your changing needs or special events on your agenda.

 Productivity is being able to do things that you were never able to do before.

-Love What You Do, Do What You Love
+10. Love What You Do; Do What You Love

 © 2014 Robie Benve